WATER · QUINOLIZIDINE ALKALOIDS

 What this does and does not assert

-This entry asserts only what is published in peer-reviewed environmental chemistry:
+This entry asserts only what is published in peer-reviewed environmental chemistry and toxicology:

-It does not assert that any specific bottling operation has tested positive for lupinine.
+It does not assert that any specific bottling operation has tested positive for these compounds.
 No commercial water-quality regulator routinely tests bottled spring water for quinolizidine alkaloids; absence of evidence in regulatory data reflects the testing regime, not the underlying concentration.

 The reader who wants to know whether their water has been tested can ask their bottler directly for the analyte panel.
 The analyte list will tell them what was tested for.
-Lupinine and the quinolizidines, in nearly all current US bottled-water analyte panels, are not on it.
+Quinolizidine alkaloids, in nearly all current US bottled-water analyte panels, are not on it.